-The Parent Company must comply with certain financial obligations related to its Consolidated Financial Statements over the life of the loan.
-The mentioned obligations are as follows:
+The Parent Company must accomplish certain financial obligations related to Consolidated Financial Statements over the life of the loan.
+These obligations are as follows:

-- "EBITDA / Financial expense" above 4.00 - "Net Financial Debt / EBITDA" below 3.50
+- "EBITDA / Financial expense" ratio above 4.00 - "Net Financial Debt / EBITDA" ratio below 3.50

-The non-fulfilment of these financial obligations implies the early maturity of the loan.
-It exists a 20 working days period of grace to remedy the breach of these financial obligations.
-At 31 December 2018 and 31 December 2017, these ratios were within the limits mentioned above (EBITDA / Financial expense ratio was 7.45 at 31 December 2018 and 9.59 at 31 December 2017, while the Net Financial Debt / EBITDA ratio was 2.47 at 31 December 2018 and 2.13 at 31 December 2017).
+The non-fulfilment of these ratios implies the early repayment of the loan.
+A period of 20 working days exists to remedy the breach of these financial obligations.
+At 31 December 2019 and 31 December 2018, these ratios were within the limits mentioned above (EBITDA/Financial expense ratio was 7.67 at 31 December 2019 and 7.45 at 31 December 2018, while the Net Financial Debt / EBITDA ratio was 2.44 at 31 December 2019 and 2.47 at 31 December 2018).